hydephp/develop/docs/digging-deeper/customization.md

 Sadly, Hyde is not intelligent enough to determine what order items should be in (blame Dr Jekyll for this), so you will probably want to set a custom order.

 Reordering items in the documentation sidebar is as easy as can be.
-In the hyde config, there is an array just for this.
+In the docs config, there is an array just for this.
 When the sidebar is generated it looks through this config array.
 If a page identifier is found here it will get priority calculated according to its position in the list, plus an offset of 500.
 This offset allows you to pages earlier in the list using front matter.